Ciudad del Carmen International Airport

 Ciudad del Carmen International Airport (Aeropuerto Internacional de Ciudad del Carmen) is an international airport located in Ciudad del Carmen, Campeche, Mexico.
 It manages both national and international air traffic for the city of Ciudad del Carmen and western Campeche.
 The airport serves as a gateway for helicopter services within an industrial corridor connecting mainland Mexico to offshore oil fields in the Gulf of Mexico.
 It also supports cargo flights and various executive and general aviation activities.
 However, the recent contraction in oil industry activity in the area has had a negative impact on the airport's operations.

-Operated by Aeropuertos y Servicios Auxiliares (ASA), a federal government-owned holding company, the airport handled 342,737 in 2023, decreasing to 318,782 in 2024.
+Operated by Grupo Aeroportuario Marina (GAM), a federal government-owned holding company, the airport handled 292,917 passengers in 2025, which was a 8% decrease from previous year.

 History

 Before the construction of the current airport, Ciudad del Carmen operated Carranza Airport, which provided services for Mexicana de Aviación on the Veracruz-Villahermosa-Ciudad del Carmen-Mérida route since 1928.

 The current airport was built in 1942, and it became operational on February 23, 1944, under an agreement with the United States to monitor the area during World War II.
 The construction cost of the airport was 9 million pesos.
 Its management became part of Aeropuertos y Servicios Auxiliares (ASA) in 1965.

 The oil production boom and infrastructure development associated with the oil industry in the Gulf of Mexico significantly increased operations at the airport.
 For many decades, the airport offered services to other industrial cities in the Gulf region like Villahermosa, Poza Rica, and Reynosa, major cities like Monterrey, Guadalajara, and Cancun, and international flights to Houston by Continental Express, primarily serving the oil industry market.

 Reaching a peak of 661,901 passengers in 2015, the airport has since experienced a decline with the downturn in oil and petrochemical activities in the region.
 In 2017, United Express canceled service to Houston.
 Despite a mild rebound in 2019, only 342,737 passengers passed through Ciudad del Carmen in 2023.